truthcoin/www.truthcoin.info/_posts/2017-07-07-pos-still-pointless.md

 There are other problems, but they distract from the overall message of MC=MR. Instead, just imagine the total reward is $1000, and that the randomness can not be messed with.
 In such a case, individuals will tend to invest ("stake", or "prestake") a marginal dollar, until the MC=MR, as I suggest.
 Imagine it were any other way, for example that MC<MR?
 This would imply that the first person to invest $1 in staking (in joining the "very large set") would get an expected return of more than $1.
 So, this will obviously draw more capital in.

-This example assumes that work = attack.
-But this is not necessarily the case; if attacks = 0 then work will just equal work.
+Vitalik's example assumed that Waste = Attack.
+But this is not necessarily the case; if Attacks = 0 then Waste will just equal regular Work.

 <!--
 > lower total rewards